 I am starting a new series on the blog that is Paris on a Budget.
 Accommodations can be the most expensive part of trip planning even more than the flight.
 Once you have the flight booked, you will need to sort out accommodations.
 This post is an update from an original blog post on Budget Friendly Paris Hotels.
 Paris hotels have climbed in price due to the large demand for tourism since opening back up.
-Location and time of year is always a factor that can drastically change a room price.
-You can see the map below to narrow down your selection if there is a certain area you want to be based.
+Location and time of year is always a factor that can drastically change a room’s price.
+Reference the map below to narrow down your selection if there is a certain area you want to be based.

 Book your hotel rooms as soon as you have your dates to lock in great deals.
 As you get closer, the room rate may jump dramatically based on demand.
 Spring, summer, and fall are all high seasons for Paris.

-If there are hotels you have stayed at that you would recommend feel free to leave them in the comments below so we can share with other readers.
+If there are hotels you have stayed at that you would recommend feel free to leave them in the comments below so we can share them with other readers.

 Enjoy the new series and this allows the trip planning process to be easier and more approachable when it comes to budget.